Driver Authorization

 Passengers in vehicles

-For guidance on passenger allowances in all vehicle situations, see information in the UW System Administrative Policy 615 – Vehicle use and Driver Authorization.
+For guidance on passenger allowances in all vehicle situations, see information in the UW System Administrative (UWSA) Policy 615 – Vehicle use and Driver Authorization.
+Options may include renting a vehicle via the Big Ten Contract or utilizing your personal vehicle.
+See the Automobile Insurance webpage for information on using a personally owned vehicle for University business.

 Back to top